Student Financial Aid

 The Federal Pell Grant, a Title IV Program, is offered through the FAFSA.
 Federal Pell Grants are awarded to undergraduate students who have not earned a bachelor's degree and who demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA).
 Award amounts vary depending on your Expected Family Contribution (EFC) as determined by the FAFSA and how many credit hours you are taking each semester.
 Recipients must be making Satisfactory Academic Progress to continue receiving the Pell Grant.
 Students are limited to receive the equivalent of twelve semesters at full-time enrollment in Pell Grant.

 The Federal Supplemental Educational Opportunity, a Title IV Program, is offered through the FAFSA.
-This grant is awarded to Pell-eligible undergraduate students who demonstrate exceptional financial need, those with the lowest Estimated Family Contribution (EFC), as determined by the Free Application for Federal Student Aid (FAFSA).
-Funding is limited; therefore, priority awarding is given to students who submit their FAFSA before the March 15th priority deadline.
-Students must be enrolled a minimum of 9 credit hours each semester to be eligible.
+This grant is awarded to Pell-eligible undergraduate students who demonstrate exceptional financial need, those with the lowest Estimated Family Contribution (EFC) have primary consideration, as determined by the Free Application for Federal Student Aid (FAFSA).
+Funding is limited; therefore, priority awarding is given to students who submit their FAFSA before the January 15th priority deadline.
+Students must be enrolled a minimum of 6 credit hours each semester to be eligible.
 Additionally, recipients must be making Satisfactory Academic Progress.
 This award is subject to federal funding and is not guaranteed each academic year.

 The Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant, a Title IV Program, is offered through the FAFSA.
 This program awards eligible students who plan to teach and complete the TEACH Grant Agreement to Serve requirements.
 Award may be up to $4,000 per year (pro-rated for less than full-time enrollment).
 The maximum award allowed during a baccalaureate program is $16,000 and in a graduate program is $8,000.
 Recipients will be required to teach in a Title I school and a high need field for 4 out of the 8 years immediately following the completion of study or upon ceasing enrollment.

-The Texas Public Education Grant, and the Texas Resident Assistant Grants & Scholarships, such as the DUSTY Grant, TX Resident Success Grant, TX Resident Scholarship, TX Resident Summer Grant and Scholarship are institutional grants awarded to undergraduate Texas residents who demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA).
-Funding is limited; therefore, priority awarding is given to students who submit their FAFSA before the March 15th priority deadline.
-Students must be enrolled a minimum of 9 credit hours each semester to be eligible.
+The Texas Public Education Grant, and the Texas Resident Assistant Grants & Scholarships, such as the DUSTY Grant, TX Resident Success Grant, TX Resident Summer Grant and Scholarship are institutional grants awarded to undergraduate Texas residents who demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA).
+Funding is limited; therefore, priority awarding is given to students who submit their FAFSA before the January 15th priority deadline.
+Students must be enrolled a minimum of 6 credit hours each semester to be eligible.
 Additionally, recipients must be making Satisfactory Academic Progress.
 This award is subject to funding and is not guaranteed each academic year.

 Freshman Merit-Based Scholarships